Ramsey Campbell: The 1980s: The Parasite to Ancient Images

-Starting with The Parasite (1980; published in the US with a different ending as To Wake the Dead), and continuing throughout much of the decade, Campbell's full-length novels were consciously aimed at a more commercial audience.
-It features a point of view of a female protagonist who becomes embroiled in occult practices (with Lovecraftian undertones).
-In The Nameless (1981), also told from the point of view of a woman, a child goes missing and returns only years later, affiliated to a nefarious organisation.
+The Parasite (1980; published in the US with a different ending as To Wake the Dead) was consciously aimed at a more commercial audience, because his first two novels had sold poorly, putting his writing career in jeopardy.
+The Parasite is about a woman who becomes embroiled in occult practices (with Lovecraftian undertones).
+Campbell was not as fond of The Parasite as his other works but said the approach worked, as it garnered much more press attention (even if it was not all favourable) and sales than his first two novels.
+In The Nameless (1981), a child goes missing and returns only years later, affiliated to a nefarious organisation; Campbell said it was inspired by how, following the birth of his first child, Tamsin, he was struck by the typical parental fear of his child being abducted.
 Obsession (1982) involves a group of childhood friends making a wish apiece concerning their futures, the manifestations tormenting them in later life; however, as is common in Campbell's work involving aberrant mental states, it is not entirely apparent that these events have a supernatural origin.
 In Incarnate (1983), the boundaries between dream and reality are gradually broken down as a group of characters involved in a psychological experiment begin to experience fragmentation in their everyday lives (the novel was written during the "terrible nightmare year" of Campbell's mother's last mental breakdown).

 In The Claw (1983; originally published under the pseudonym Jay Ramsey) a family man is tempted by an African talisman to devour his own daughter and in The Hungry Moon (1986) a primordial moon entity stokes the religious hysteria of a quiet community.
 The latter book is a favourite among fans and a multi-character 'small town' horror story along the lines of similar work in this period, a subgenre arguably 'pump-primed' by the likes of Stephen King's 'Salem's Lot.
 In characteristically honest and self-critical afterwords, Campbell has claimed that, despite its popularity, The Hungry Moon, along with the similarly commercial The Parasite and, to a lesser degree, The Claw, are among the least successful of his works from this period, by turns awkwardly structured, containing too many ideas, and/or tending towards explicit violence.
 In contrast Campbell has stated his pride that The Influence (1988) and Ancient Images (1989) are subtler, tightly plotted novels of supernatural menace, each with (predominantly) female central characters and generating unease through the author's trademark suggestiveness and surreal imagery.
 In 1987, Campbell published Scared Stiff, a collection of "sex and horror" short stories.